General Relativistic Shock Waves that Exhibit an Accelerated Expansion: FLRW--TOV Shock Waves

-Dividing by $A(\xi_0)$ and substituting $B(\xi_0)$ for $G(\xi_0)$ then yields:
+Dividing by $A(\xi_0)$ and substituting $B(\xi_0)$ for $G(\xi_0)$ then yields

-Finally, applying (\ref{2.8}) and (\ref{3.1}) gives (\ref{3.2}), which completes the proof. \end{proof} As FLRW$(0,\sigma,1)$ is known explicitly, it is possible to construct an explicit FLRW$(0,\sigma,1)$-TOV$(\bar{\sigma})$ shock wave.
-Such a construction has been achieved by Cahill and Taub \cite{MCahill1971} for the case $\sigma = \frac{1}{3}$ and in full generality by Smoller and Temple \cite{JSmoller1995}.
-The result can instead be derived directly from Lemma \ref{L2}. \begin{theorem} For each $0 < \sigma < 1$, FLRW$(0,\sigma,1)$ can be matched to TOV$(\bar{\sigma})$ to form a general relativistic shock wave providing:
+Finally, applying (\ref{2.8}) and (\ref{3.1}) gives (\ref{3.2}), which completes the proof. \end{proof} As FLRW$(\sigma,1)$ is known explicitly, it is possible to construct an explicit FLRW$(\sigma,1)$--TOV$(\bar{\sigma})$ shock wave.
+Such a construction was first achieved by Cahill and Taub in \cite{CT1971} for the case $\sigma=\frac{1}{3}$, and then later in full generality by Smoller and Temple in \cite{ST1995}.
+Alternatively, the result can be derived directly from Lemma \ref{L2}. \begin{theorem} For each $0<\sigma<1$, FLRW$(\sigma,1)$ can be matched to TOV$(\bar{\sigma})$ to form a general relativistic shock wave providing

-where:
+where

-\end{theorem} \begin{proof} The matching follows similarly to the matching completed in the proof of Lemma \ref{L2}, but with (\ref{3.1}) and (\ref{3.3}) replaced with:
+\end{theorem} \begin{proof} The matching follows similarly to the matching completed in the proof of Lemma \ref{L2}, but with (\ref{3.1}) and (\ref{3.3}) replaced with

-and:
+and

-respectively, where the inessential parameter is set by (\ref{2.33}) and $\hat{\xi}$ is defined implicitly by:
+respectively, where the inessential parameter is set by (\ref{2.33}) and $\hat{\xi}$ is defined implicitly by

-Note that this matching is Lipschitz continuous, as any $0 < \sigma < 1$ and $0 < \bar{\sigma} < 1$ imply that the components of the interior and exterior metrics are continuous in a neighbourhood of the surface when given in $(t,r)$ coordinates.
-Thus it remains to show that the condition $\bar{\sigma} = H(\sigma)$ is equivalent to the Rankine-Hugoniot jump condition, which we know by Lemma \ref{L2} is given by:
+Note that this matching is Lipschitz continuous, as any $0<\sigma<1$ and $0<\bar{\sigma}<1$ imply that the components of the interior and exterior metrics are continuous in a neighbourhood of the surface when given in $(t,r)$ coordinates.
+Thus it remains to show that the condition $\bar{\sigma}=H(\sigma)$ is equivalent to the Rankine--Hugoniot jump condition, which we know by Lemma \ref{L2} is given by

-By Proposition \ref{P4}, $G(\xi_0)$ can be substituted for $v(\xi_0)$, which in turn can be substituted for $A(\xi_0)$ to yield:
+By Proposition \ref{P4}, $G(\xi_0)$ can be substituted for $v(\xi_0)$, which in turn can be substituted for $A(\xi_0)$ to yield

-Finally, substituting $A(\xi_0)$ for $1 - 2M(\bar{\sigma})$ yields:
+Finally, substituting $A(\xi_0)$ for $1-2M(\bar{\sigma})$ yields